 A top Trump aide called for a primary challenge against a...

-There are 1 comment on the SFGate story from 13 hrs ago, titled A top Trump aide called for a primary challenge against a....
+There are 2 comments on the SFGate story from 18 hrs ago, titled A top Trump aide called for a primary challenge against a....
 In it, SFGate reports that:

 White House social media director Dan Scavino Jr. took to Twitter on Saturday to urge primary challengers to unseat a prominent member of the hardline conservative House Freedom Caucus.
 Scavino, who has long been a top aide to President Donald Trump, called Michigan Rep. Justin Amash a "big liability" and called for Trump supporters to vote him out in 2018.